Gitvazonline/dotnet-contoso-gitops-admins/README.md

 oc create -f https://raw.githubusercontent.com/Gitvazonline/dotnet-contoso-gitops-developers/main/pipeline-run/build-and-rollout-pipeline-run.yaml -n contoso-cicd
 ```

+If the "Build App" part of the pipeline fails, it's possible that the pipeline started before Nexus (in the cicd-tools project) fully initialized.
+Take a look to make sure it has a dark blue circle, and the associated "Job" pod is a green circle.
+If that looks good, simply run the above command again and you should be good to go.

 **Note:** Later, we can configure GitHub webhooks to automatically trigger pipeline runs when code is pushed to a repository.

 In the OpenShift Developer console, change to the `contoso-cicd` project and click on "Pipelines" in the left menu.
 You should see the `contoso-devops-pipeline` is running.
 You can click on the pipeline run to watch the progress of the build.